 DSA is committed to creating a space that is welcoming and inclusive to members of all genders, races, and classes.
 To ensure that everyone is able to organize without fear of harassment, abuse, or harm, DSA has a Harassment Policy, known as Resolution 33.
-Resolution 33 was passed at the last DSA Convention in August 2017.
+Resolution 33 was passed at the August 2017 DSA Convention.
 Please read over the policy, as it applies to all DSA members and those who participate in DSA’s online and offline spaces, including meetings, public events, and other organizing actions.

 DSA chapters were asked to incorporate Resolution 33 into chapter bylaws and/or policies by July 1, 2018, and most chapters are now in compliance.
 Some chapters have adopted even more extensive policies than Resolution 33, but chapter policies cannot be less extensive than Resolution 33.
 For ease of reference, we will refer to harassment policies as Resolution 33, even though your chapter may call it something different.

 If your chapter has not yet complied with Resolution 33 requirements, it is an urgent priority to be in compliance as soon as possible.
 Here are some resources to help you put the necessary policies in place as soon as possible:

 Step 1: Pass a Grievance Policy and a Code of Conduct:

 Here is a model Code of Conduct passed by the NPC.

 (Please note that you may provide more protections for members than Resolution 33 provides, just not less protection.
 Some chapters are creating codes of conduct that cover types of harmful behavior not listed in Resolution 33, and the model Code of Conduct linked above is a resource you may find helpful.

 Step 2: Set up a confidential email address for reporting potentially grievable conduct to the HGOs